Numbers Into Beauty – Valencia

 Seats by Ferarri

 The most impressive part of the structure is the roof, which is ironically referred to as ‘the feather’.
 This massive structure weighs over 3,000 tons and is covered by white ceramic tiles.
-As I stood and looked at the roof, which seemingly hovered over the building, I thought about all of my old high school and college math teachers which I ignored.
+As I stood and looked at the roof, which seemingly hovered over the building, I thought about all of my old high school and college math teachers, whom I ignored.
 A heartfelt “Sorry” goes out to them!

 Under the Sea

 The Oceanographic is the largest aquarium in Europe and contains over 42 million liters of water and approximately 45,000 marine animals.
 Seriously – who is responsible for counting these?
 It covers all the world’s marine ecosystems connected by long ‘underwater’ tunnels.
 The tunnels themselves are scientific wonders.
-As you walk from the Mediterranean to the Tropics you do so with sharks and stingrays swimming over the top of you not to mention thousands of liters of water pressure.
+As you walk from the Mediterranean to the Tropics, you do so with sharks and stingrays swimming over the top of you, not to mention thousands of liters of water pressure.

 oceangraphic tunnel